• Skip to primary navigation

 In the case of somen and soba, while they may appear similar at first glance, there are subtle differences that set them apart.

-While both types of noodles are delicious in their own right, each one has its own unique texture and flavor profile that sets it apart from the other.
+While both types of noodles are delicious in their own right, each one has its own unique texture and flavor that sets it apart from the other.

 The decision ultimately comes down to personal preference and what type of dish you're looking to create.